w20010703/Interactive-Lab-Hub/Lab 1/README.md

 To stage an interaction with your interactive device, think about:

 _Setting:_ Where is this interaction happening? (e.g., a jungle, the kitchen) When is it happening?
+The interaction takes place in public spaces such as city streets, sidewalks, or parks, where surveillance cameras are commonly present.
+It happens in everyday conditions, daylight or nighttime.
+When people are moving through these spaces, and the environment naturally includes both passersby and surveillance infrastructure.

 _Players:_ Who is involved in the interaction?
 Who else is there?
 If you reflect on the design of current day interactive devices like the Amazon Alexa, it’s clear they didn’t take into account people who had roommates, or the presence of children.
 Think through all the people who are in the setting.
+Primary player: The wearer of the prototype.
+They are ordinary pedestrians, blending into the public environment while testing the device.
+Secondary players: People who photograph or record the wearer, whether intentionally (e.g., someone taking a picture) or incidentally (security staff monitoring, or surveillance cameras scanning the area).
+Bystanders: Other people in the public setting, who may notice the faint glow but are not directly involved in the interaction.

 _Activity:_ What is happening between the actors?
+The wearer simply walks through the environment while the device emits its continuous faint glow.
+Cameras, whether held by other people or mounted for surveillance , attempt to capture their face.
+Instead of a clear image, the recording device picks up a distorted pattern across the wearer’s features, disrupting recognition.
+The activity is passive for the wearer (no need for manual input) but active in its effect on cameras.

 _Goals:_ What are the goals of each player? (e.g., jumping to a tree, opening the fridge).
+Wearer’s goal: Maintain anonymity and disrupt automated or casual attempts at video recording without needing to hide physically.
+Cameras’/recorders’ goal: Capture recognizable images of the person.
+Bystanders’ goal: Continue their everyday activities, some perhaps noticing or being curious about the glow.

 The interactive device can be anything *except* a computer, a tablet computer or a smart phone, but the main way it interacts needs to be using light.